How Much Are Junk Cars Worth? 2025 Values by Type, Make & Model

 These values reflect transactions across all vehicle types in the last 30 days.

-Junk Car Prices by Vehicle Type
+Average Junk Car Values by Vehicle Type

-Vehicle Type Price Range
+Vehicle Type Estimated Value Range

-Junk Trucks $350 - $1,500+
+SUVs and Trucks $350 - $1,000+

-Driveable Vehicles $500 - $2,500+
+Vehicles with Salvageable Parts $500 – $1,500+

 Trucks and vans often have more metal weight, which increases scrap value, and their parts are in higher demand among used auto buyers.